wonecode/Dog-Bot/README.md

 # dog-bot

-a discord bot test in Node.js
+Discord bot test in Node.js using some simple features